tapaspal9/homepage/_posts/2026-06-10-anamorphic-cryptography.md

 </style>

 <div class="anam-callout" markdown="1">
-Based on joint work with **Shalini Banerjee, Andy Rupp, and Daniel Slamanig** — *Simple Public Key Anamorphic Encryption and Signature using Multi-Message Extensions*, [Cryptology ePrint Archive 2025/370](https://eprint.iacr.org/2025/370).
+Based on joint work with **Shalini Banerjee, Andy Rupp, and Daniel Slamanig** — *Simple Asymmetric Anamorphic Encryption and Signature using Multi-Message Extensions*, [Cryptology ePrint Archive 2025/370](https://eprint.iacr.org/2025/370) and appeared at Crypto {% banerjee2026anamorphic %}.
 This post is an intuitive tour of the ideas; the paper has the full constructions and proofs.
 </div>

 ## Hidden Messages in Plain Sight

 What if an encrypted message could carry **another** secret message — one that only a single chosen receiver can ever see?

 That is the question behind *anamorphic cryptography*.
 Ordinary encryption hides the **content** of a message, but it openly admits that communication is happening.
 Anamorphic encryption adds a second, invisible layer of meaning to the very same ciphertext.
+The concept was introduced by [Giuseppe Persiano, Duong Hieu Phan, and Moti Yung](https://ia.cr/2022/639) at Eurocrypt 2022.

 A useful picture: normal encryption is a **locked box**.
 Anyone with the key opens it and finds the message.
 Anamorphic encryption is a locked box with a **hidden compartment** built into the lid.
 Open it the usual way and you get the ordinary contents.
 But a receiver who knows the compartment is there — and holds a special *double key* — can quietly retrieve something else entirely.